bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 closed.
 The smell in this case is that the `two_files` class tries to directly manage two resources.

-The correct option is to have a class that manage a single resource, and have `two_files` have two member variables of that class:
+The better option is to have a class that manage a single resource, and have `two_files` have two member variables of that class:

 {% highlight c++ linenos %}